RedBeardLab/zeeSQL-doc/docs/references.md

 #### ZEESQL.INDEX LIST

-The list option show the active secondary index.
+The list option shows the active secondary index.

-The secondary indexes are identify by the table in which they write an the prefix they use to filter the keys.
+The secondary indexes are identified by the table in which they write and by the prefix they use to filter the keys.

 **Example**: